 Research seems to indicate that DAI actually occurs in two phases: the stretching and tearing of the axons at impact and biochemical changes at the cellular level that may result in edema or swelling that occurs at a later time, perhaps as long as several weeks later.

-The actual consequences of DAI – even those resulting in mild or moderate alteration of brain function injury – can be as catastrophic and disabling as any other type of brain injury.
+The actual consequences of DAI—even those resulting in mild or moderate alteration of brain function injury—can be as catastrophic and disabling as any other type of brain injury.
 A person with this injury can experience a plethora of functional impairments, depending on what parts of the brain were torn in the accident.
-Usually the person will have changes causing irritation or agitation as a hall mark sign and the higher cognitive functions such as memory, communication, understanding and emotion can be affected globally or individually.
+Usually the person will have behavior changes causing irritation or agitation as a hallmark sign, and higher cognitive functions such as memory, communication, understanding, and emotion can be affected.